sikasarpong/sikasarpong/README.md

 ### Hi there 👋

-✨ 😎 I'm Sika[Ce-kaa], I'm an alum of Ada Developers Academy, a highly immersive coding school where women and gender-expansive adults learn how to be Software Engineers. ✨
+✨ 😎 I'm Sika[Ce-kaa], an alum of Ada Developers Academy, a highly immersive coding school where women and gender-expansive adults learn how to be Software Engineers. ✨

 🔭  I’m currently working on enhancing the usability of the platform at Amazon Prime Video, where I'm interning.
 My contributions include features like a customizable column display, order alteration, preset filters/preferences saving, and a Quick Copy feature, which has improved efficiency and reduced errors.